NHSDigital/integration-adaptor-lab-results/README.md

 `LAB_RESULTS_MESH_POLLING_CYCLE_DURATION_IN_SECONDS` prevents one polling cycle from overrunning into the next time interval.
 This value must always be less than `LAB_RESULTS_MESH_POLLING_CYCLE_MINIMUM_INTERVAL_IN_SECONDS`.

+## Operating

+Refer to [OPERATING.md](OPERATING.md) for tips about how to operate the adaptor in the production environment.

 ## Development

 The following sections provide the necessary information to develop the Integration Adaptor.